abg0148/big_data_midterm/README.md

 ```

-### Q4
+### Q4 and Bonus
-for q4 wrote a notebook instead. this can be executed by uploading in jupyterhub assigned for the course
+for q4, Bonus, i added a notebook instead. this can be executed by uploading in jupyterhub assigned for the course